phpearth/docs/misc/packages/composer.md

 Composer will add and use the following files in your project:

-* `composer.json` - Metadata file with information about dependant packages versions autoloading your PHP classes and more.
+* `composer.json` - Metadata file with information about dependent packages versions autoloading your PHP classes and more.
 * `composer.lock` - After adding dependencies Composer creates this metadata file with locked dependency versions for project.
 If you're working on package,